neelsmith/heidelberg/writing/part1.md

 In this visualization, each of the circles on the left represents a different topic; when a topic is highlighted, the words which are most strongly associated with the topic are listed on the right.
 (For clarity, English translations of each of the most strongly associated words have been provided in Figure 2.)
 Though the results of topic model actually exist in a multidimensional space, the results in this visualization are reduced into a two-dimensional plane using principal components analysis.
 The distance between circles reflects how closely related the topics are.

-As for this particular topic, topic 9, what is most striking among the words which the computer found most strongly associated with one another is the repeated presence of the name Aristarchus, alongside Zenodotus and Aristophanes of Byzantium, all of whom were head of the library of Alexandria at some point in the third and second centuries B.C.E.
-All three were prominent Homeric scholars producing seminal scholarship which has survived only in pieces through scholiastic references in manuscripts such as the Venetus A. Since a "topic" in a topic model is defined as a repeated pattern of co-occurring words, the appearance of these three names within the same topic indicates that there is a specific pattern of language used when talking about these three scholars, and particularly when discussing Aristarchus.
-For this reason, we referred to the this topic 9, the ninth topic of this particular topic model, as the "Aristarchus topic."
+A "topic" in a topic model is defined as a repeated pattern of co-occurring words.
+In the topic illustrated here (topic 9) we see that the names of Aristarchus of Samothrace,  Zenodotus of Ephesus and Aristophanes of Byzantium are prominent.
+All were head of the library of Alexandria at some point in the third and second centuries B.C.E.  and all three produced editions of the *Iliad* known only through references such as the scholia to the Venetus A.   Looking at the most significant terms in this topic and reading specific scholia classified in topic 9, we interpreted the common pattern of topic 9 as the "Aristarchus topic," where the editorial work of Aristarchus is discussed and often compared to his predecessors.

-For the purposes of this analysis, it would be interesting and telling if this pattern of language were to appear with a greater frequency in any of the three zones of interest (main, intermarginal, and interior).
-While the ToPan visualization is a great tool for analyzing different word patterns, the visualization alone does not give information about what scholia are strongly or weakly associated with each of the topics.
-However, ToPan does provide robust data tables providing this exact information.
-In other words, using these tables we were able to analyze how strongly this Aristarchus topic is associated with each scholion since this relationship is scored quantitavtively by the software.
-This quantitaive measure, the theta-score, exists on a scale of 0 to 1.
+It would be interesting and telling if this topic were to appear with a greater frequency in any of the three zones of interest (main, intermarginal, and interior).
+While the ToPan visualization shows relations of different word patterns, the visualization alone does not give information about what scholia are strongly or weakly associated with each of the topics.
+However, ToPan does offer robust data tables providing exactly this information.
+Using these tables, we were able to analyze how strongly the Aristarchus topic is associated with each scholion since this relationship is scored quantitavtively by the software.
+This quantitaive measure, the theta-score, is scaled from 0 to 1.
 Were a scholion to have a theta-score of 0.0 with respect to a particular topic, this would indicate that this particular scholion contains no content from that particular topic.
 Conversely, a theta-score of 1.0 would indicate that the content of this scholion would likely come from this topic alone.

 Ultimately, we were able to move beyond just analyzing individual scholia to analyzing whole zones of scholia.
-Using these theta-tables we identified the proportion of scholia within each zone (main, intermarginal, and interior) which were strongly associated with this Aristarchus topic.
+Using the theta-tables, we identified the proportion of scholia within each zone (main, intermarginal, and interior) which were strongly associated with the Aristarchus topic.
 We defined a "strong association" as a scholion having a theta-score equal to or greater than 0.9.
 Below are the results of this analysis.

 | Zone                            | Total distrib. in Ven.
 A | Distrib. within Aristarchus Topic |